TanviKrishnan2005/NoteNook-The-notes-app/README.md

  NOTENOOK

 Welcome to **NOTENOOK** — a minimalist and elegant notes app built with React!
 Take notes, search them, and toggle between dark and light mode to vibe your way. 🌙☀️

-Features
+Features-

 - ➕ Add Notes
   Type your thoughts and hit save — they’ll stick around.